-For Fellowship awardees who are admitted to a 4-year PhD programme in 2014-15, CityU will provide a monthly studentship at the same level as the Fellowship awarded by the RGC for their fourth year of study.
+For Fellowship awardees who are admitted to a 4-year PhD programme, CityU will provide a monthly studentship at the same level as the Fellowship awarded by the RGC for their fourth year of study.
 In addition, CityU offers the following:

-For nominees selected by RGC for the Hong Kong PhD Fellowship, in addition to the monthly stipend of HK$20,000 offered by Scheme, each awardee of the Fellowship of CityU will also receive the "Chow Yei Ching School of Graduate Studies Entrance Scholarships" (around HK$66,100) which covers student's full-time tuition fees and on-campus hostel accommodation expenses in their 1st year of research studies.
+For nominees selected by RGC for the Hong Kong PhD Fellowship, in addition to the monthly stipend of HK$20,000 (~USD2,564) offered by Scheme, each awardee of the Fellowship of CityU will also receive the "Chow Yei Ching School of Graduate Studies Entrance Scholarships" (around HK$72,000 / ~USD9,230) which covers student's full-time tuition fees and on-campus hostel accommodation expenses in their 1st year of research studies.

 Each applicant may choose up to two PhD programmes with indicated priority, when applying for the Hong Kong PhD Fellowship.
 Besides, applicants are also required to nominate two academic referees who can comment on their academic performances, and invite them to complete and return the designated form to the chosen institution(s) directly.
 For more information on pursuing a PhD degree in your chosen area at CityU, please contact the Research Degree Coordinators of the academic department concerned.

-Step One: Applicants must first register at the RGC's Online Application System (OAS) and obtain a reference number on or before 2 December 2013 (noon).
+Step One: Applicants must first register at the RGC's Online Application System (OAS) and obtain a reference number on or before 1 December 2017 (12 noon Hong Kong time).

 * at 12 noon (Hong Kong Time or GMT +8 hours)

-The programme structure of Doctor of Philosophy consists of both coursework and independent research studies sculminating in the submission of a thesis.
+The programme structure of Doctor of Philosophy consists of both coursework and independent research studies culminating in the submission of a thesis.
 Details of the programme requirement are given in SGS Website.

 The normal medium of instruction and assessment at the University is English.
 Research students should write and present their theses in English, unless they give very strong justifications for using another language.

-Applicants may consider applying for PhD studies in one of the disciplines under two broad areas, namely "Science, Engineering and Technology" and "Humanities, Social Sciences and Business Studies".
+Applicants may consider applying for PhD studies in one of the disciplines under two broad areas, namely "Science Medicine, Engineering and Technology" and "Humanities, Social Sciences and Business Studies".
 The relevant disciplines under these two broad areas are listed below:

 A non-refundable application fee of HK$200 (~US$26) (subject to revision) will be charged for each application of a programme.
 The application fee shall be made via on-line credit card payment.